KlapkovGV/intelligent-it-help-desk-automation-and-classification/README.md

 ## From Zero-Shot to Advanced Instructions

 After analyzing the initial results, it became clear that the model struggled.
-For instance, a user reporting that the HR portal won't load and the screen freezes — was classified as "Connectivity" instead of "Software".
+For instance, a user reporting that the HR portal won't load and the screen freezes, the message was classified as "Connectivity" instead of "Software".
 This is a reasonable mistake: the message mentions login issues and slowness, which superficially resemble network problems.

 To improve LLM accuracy, the zero-shot prompt was replaced with a few-shot prompt combined with explicit Classification Logic:
 * Few-shot examples